zackiles/elasticsearch-odm/README.md

 This is a 'must' [Bool Filter](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-bool-filter.html).

 ***Elasticsearches internal [Tokenizers](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-tokenizers.html) are used, and fields are analyzed.***

-*Can specify nested fields using dot notation.*
+*You Can specify nested fields using dot notation.*

 Example: